Other Licenses & Endorsements in Ohio

 Ohioans don't need a special license to operate an all-purpose vehicle (APV) or a snowmobile.

 But to operate an APV or snowmobile on the state's public lands or waterways, you'll need to have a current operator, probationary, or commercial driver's license.

-If you're under 16, you also must have a licensed driver who is 18 or older with you.
+If you're younger than 16 years old, you also must have a licensed driver who is 18 years old or older with you.

-However, the state allows unlicensed riders between the ages of 12 and 16 to use a snowmobile or APV on state-controlled land, if they are with a currently-licensed parent or guardian who is over 18.
+However, the state allows unlicensed riders between 12 and 16 years old to use a snowmobile or APV on state-controlled land, if they are with a currently-licensed parent or guardian who is over 18 years old.

-Many other conditions must be met for this license to be issued, and the state will investigate the situation to make sure it meets all the requirement of the license.
+Many other conditions must be met for this license to be issued, and the state will investigate the situation to make sure it meets all the requirements of the license.